 North Carolina Governor Beverly Perdue

-on Friday tweeted against a proposed amendment which would ban gay
+announced on Friday she'll vote against a proposed constitutional

 bar the state from legalizing marriage, civil unions and possibly